-Fundamental ideas and concepts of physics for students in health programs: measurements and units, motion of bodies, forces, work and energy, momentum, temperature and heat, waves, optics, electricity and magnetism, radiation, atomic and nuclear physics.
-Prerequisites: ENG 088, MAT 119.
-Corequisite: PHYL 125.
+This is a general education lab science course.
+This course covers the fundamental ideas and concepts of physics in the following topics: measurements and units, motion of bodies, forces, work and energy, momentum, temperature and heat, waves, optics, electricity and magnetism, radiation, and atomic and nuclear physics.
+Prerequisite: MAT 119.
+Co-requisite: PHYL 125.
 3 lecture hours per week.
-3 credit
+3 credit hours.